Well-designed products make me happy.

 While prototypes are excellent for flushing out a product, the first step in the process must be to clearly define what it is being developed.
 It’s helpful to ask such questions as, What are the constraints?
 Size?
 Environment?
 Budget?
 Cost of goods sold?
 What is its purpose?
 How do you know when you have developed the correct ‘thing’?

-Well-designed products require adequate resources and budget.
+They require adequate resources and budget.

 Product development is an expensive endeavor.
 It involves costs related to engineering, prototyping, regulations and testing, tooling, pre-manufacturing, initial manufacturing runs, and supply chain and storage.
 And this is all before getting the first products ready for the shelf.